 Put Fatigue to Bed

 Your first step to getting rid of daytime fatigue is to figure out what’s causing it.
-In addition to insomnia, many other health problems can cause fatigue.
+In addition to insomnia, many other issues can cause fatigue.
 These include other sleep disorders, diabetes, arthritis, asthma, and chronic fatigue syndrome.
+It could also include interrupted sleep patterns from breast feeding, chronic pain or frequent urination from an enlarged prostate or uncontrolled diabetes.

 Fatigue is also a side effect of certain medications.
 Make an appointment with your doctor so that he or she can assess your symptoms.
 If you have trouble going to sleep or staying asleep, tell the doctor.
 There are effective treatments for insomnia, including cognitive behavioral therapy and medication.
 These can greatly improve how you feel and function during the day.